AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 as a direct consequence of some other previously known relations

-and laws (eg theorem 2.3 based on the principle of equivalence,
+and laws (eg theorem 2.3 based on the principle of equivalence

-because in the special theory of relativity we have no law of
+cannot be used, because in the special theory of relativity we

-physical requirements and postulates.
+on the basis of certain physical requirements and postulates.

 The